 Founded in 2013, ThoughtCo is an educational website that answers questions on many topics that range from science, history, religion, and current issues.
 ThoughtCo’s articles are in-depth and look at both sides of issues using a Pro-Con method.
 According to their about page: “ThoughtCo is a premier reference site with a 20+ year focus on expert-created education content.
-As measured by ComScore, we are proud to be one of the top-10 information sites, a leading Internet measurement company.
+As measured by ComScore, we are proud to be one of the top 10 information sites and a leading Internet measurement company.
 In 2018, ThoughtCo received a Communicator Award in the General Education category and a Davey Award in the Education category.”
 ThoughtCo also lists all writers and their credentials on the about page.

 Funded by / Ownership

 ThoughtCo is owned by Dotdash (formerly About.com), an American digital media company that publishes articles and videos about various subjects across categories, including health, home, food, finance, tech, beauty, travel, and education.
 It operates brands including The Balance and Investopedia, among others.
 Online advertising funds the website.

 Analysis / Bias

 In review, there isn’t any use of loaded language, and all information is very well-sourced.
-All topics covered are well researched and provide clear answers that are understandable for all reading levels.
+All topics covered are well-researched and provide clear, understandable answers for all reading levels.
 For example, this article, Maslow’s Hierarchy of Needs Explained, does not use loaded language and is thoroughly sourced to credible media outlets, such as psychology journals.
 In general, ThoughtCo answers questions with minimal bias and evidence-based sourcing.